-Under the structure of the 2010 ES Plan, executives and senior employees were invited, subject to the Company's operational and economic circumstances, to receive a new grant of performance rights to shares, such that the LTI grant formed a key component of their remuneration package.
-The LTI dollar value that senior executives and other senior employees were entitled to be received was set at a fixed percentage of their annual Fixed Remuneration (base salary plus statutory superannuation) ranging from 17% to 100% of Fixed Remuneration depending on level and seniority and market conditions.
+Under the structure of the old 2010 ES Plan, KMP and senior management employees of the Group were invited, subject to the Company's operational and economic circumstances, to receive a new grant of performance rights to shares, such that the LTI grant formed a key component of their remuneration package.
+The LTI dollar value that KMP and other senior management employees were entitled to be received was set at a fixed percentage of their annual Fixed Remuneration (base salary plus statutory superannuation) ranging from 17% to 100% of Fixed Remuneration depending on level and seniority and market conditions.
 The number of performance rights to shares to be granted was determined by dividing the LTI dollar value by the fair value ("FV") of one performance right (as determined by an independent valuer).